 Day Trip to Florence

 SIS Art History professor accompanies students on a day trip to Florence to visit the Uffizi Gallery and explore the city.

 Students visit various museums in Siena as part of Italian class and other content courses.
 These include the Duomo, OPA Museum, the Museo Civico, the Santa Maria della Scala, as well as others.

 Students, faculty and staff share in a celebratory final meal to reflect upon the program experience and to say final goodbyes before departure.

 Standard Housing: Family homestay

 All participants are accommodated with local host families.
 Homestay accommodations include 3 meals a day 7 days a week.
 Depending on the particular family placement students could be in a shared or private room.
 Homestays are an integral and indispensable part of all SIS programs, offering students the opportunity to make life-long friends, reinforce the language skills acquired during daily lessons and to experience modern Italian culture from “the inside.”
-SIS’s carefully selected families, whether a single mother, a young married couple with children or an elderly widow, are all experienced in hosting American students.
+SIS’s carefully selected families, whether a single mother or a married couple with children are all experienced in hosting American students.
 The host families view this experience as a form of cultural exchange and are eager to share their version of Italian culture with program participants.

 Passports should be valid for 3 months after planned departure from Italy.

 In accordance with Italian law U.S. students studying in Italy for 90 days or less are not required to obtain a student visa.
 Therefore all U.S. students do not require a student visa for this program.
 Non-US nationals should consult their local Consulate for information on student visa requirements.